How To Burn Fat Instead of Carbs: Quick Summary

 Burning Glycogen vs Burning Fat

-One of the major factors that determine what your body is burning for fuel is the intensity of what you do.
+One of the major factors that determines what your body is burning for fuel is the intensity of what you do.

 The higher the intensity of your workouts, the more likely you are to use glycogen first.